-The 203FS is equipped with a raw water wash system.
-The system uses the livewell pump to provide raw water to the provided washdown hose.
-Please note though that using the system does not allow use of the livewell.
-To use the system, unscrew the live well fill valve on the livewell and thread the hose onto the inlet The livewell pump is not pressure regulated.
-Therefore, only engage the livewell pump when you are going to use the washdown.
+The 210BR is equipped with a raw waler wash system.
+The system uses the starboard livewell pump to provide raw water to the provided washdown hose.
+Please note though that using the system does not allow use of the aft livewell.
+To use the system, unscrew the livewell fill valve in the aft livewell and thread the hose onto the inlet The livewell pump is not pressure regulated.
+Therefore, only engage the aft livewell pump when you are going to use the wash down.
 Do not leave the pump on when not using the washdown.